Home » History Notes » Satyashodhak Samaj

 Satyashodhak Samaj

 Jyotiba Phule founded Satyashodhak Samaj.
 It advocated for the emancipation of widows, untouchables, and members of lower castes as well as against brahminical rule.
-In Satara in 1919, tenants rose up against their brahman landlords in accordance with the anti-religious stance of the Samaj.
-When the Satyashodhak Samaj arrived with their doctrine mocking brahman superiority, the uprising in neighbouring Maharashtrian cities assumed a similar form.
+In Satara in 1919, tenants rose against their Brahman landlords by the anti-religious stance of the Samaj.
+When the Satyashodhak Samaj arrived with their doctrine mocking Brahman superiority, the uprising in neighbouring Maharashtrian cities assumed a similar form.

-Peasants stopped relying on brahmans for religious rituals, interrupted brahman rituals, vandalised temples, and destroyed idols.
-These peasant uprisings in Maharashtra showed how popular and effective the Satyashodhak Samaj’s doctrine was at mobilising the populace.
+Peasants stopped relying on Brahmans for religious rituals, interrupted Brahman rituals, vandalised temples, and destroyed idols.
+These peasant uprisings in Maharashtra showed how popular and effective Satyashodhak Samaj’s doctrine was at mobilising the populace.
 In this essay, we’ll talk about the benefits of Satyashodhak activities for preparing for the UPSC Exam.

 Satyashodhak Samaj History

-It was started by Jyotirao to fight against this society’s rigid, irrational brahminical status and unfair caste system.
-He questioned the brahmins who represented themselves as God’s representatives and a conduit to the Supreme Being.
+It was started by Jyotiba Phule to fight against this society’s rigid, irrational brahminical status and unfair caste system.
+He questioned the Brahmins who represented themselves as God’s representatives and a conduit to the Supreme Being.

 The Vedic culture’s ideology, the Upanishads, and the primacy of Aryan society were all rejected by the Samaj.
 He claimed that he was opposed to the Aryan society’s efforts to oppress and deprive non-Aryans instead.